Hire a bookkeeper: when to and what it costs in the UK

 Are bookkeepers cheaper than accountants?

-Yes, bookkeepers usually cost less because they handle day-to-day tasks like recording transactions, while accountants provide strategic advice and compliance services.
+Yes, bookkeepers usually cost less because they handle day-to-day tasks like recording transactions.
+Accountants provide strategic advice and compliance services, which commands higher fees.
 Most businesses benefit from both.

 What qualifications should I look for in a bookkeeper?

-Look for AAT (Association of Accounting Technicians) or ICB (Institute of Certified Bookkeepers) qualifications, plus Xero certification if you use Xero software.
+Look for AAT (Association of Accounting Technicians) or ICB (Institute of Certified Bookkeepers) qualifications.
+If you use Xero Accounting Software, a Xero certification is also valuable.

 How do I know if I need a bookkeeper or an accountant?